-At the end of his life UTP wrote an essay which was intended as his intellectual autobiography.
-He describes the influence of his father and of his mother, the role that religion and mysticism played in his years as a schoolboy, the philosophical climate of Oxford when he was a student and the influence of studying both philosophy and psychology.
+At the end of his life, UTP wrote an essay intended as his intellectual autobiography.
+He describes the influence of his father and of his mother, the role that religion and mysticism played in his years as a schoolboy, the philosophical climate of Oxford when he was a student and the influence of studying philosophy and psychology.
 All this culminated in UTP becoming a life-long behaviourist.
-His behaviourism is at the end of the essay summarized in five principles, Place (2004)
+At the end of the essay, he summarises his behaviourism in five principles, Place (2004)

 From the Editorial Introduction of Graham & Valentine (2004), Identifying the Mind: Selected Papers of U. T. Place: